octomors/Alfira-SoundPlayer/README.md

 Alfira is an application that lets you play sounds through a specified output device (or virtual cable) using customizable hotkeys.
 It runs in the background, so you can use it while gaming, streaming, or whatever 🙄💅.

-Why?
-By mixing Alfira’s audio with your microphone input, you can instantly trigger the perfect meme or music clip in response to what’s happening in voice chat.
-Or, you can even “speak” without using a microphone at all—just prepare a set of key phrases in advance.
+What’s it all for?
+By mixing Alfira’s audio track with your microphone input, you can instantly trigger the perfect meme or music clip in response to what’s happening in voice chat.
+Or, you can even “speak” without using a microphone at all — just prepare a set of key phrases in advance.

 # Usage
 The main window displays a list of all sounds, allowing you to add, delete, or edit them.